EnisAksu/Argonis/IRgonis PRO/ReadMe.md

 1. Download the latest release of IRgonis Pro from the GitHub repository.
 2. Run the script as an administrator.
 3. Follow the on-screen instructions to perform the desired incident response or security actions.

+## How to run
+powershell -ExecutionPolicy Bypass -File .\IRgonis_Pro.ps1

 ## Contributing